QCDIS/NaaVRE-website/Readiness-level-framework.md

   - Find out if the architecture of the virtual lab is understandable and maintainable.

 #### From workshop use to operational service
+The virtual lab is an operational service if all previous criteria apply and additionally the following criteria apply:
 - Dependencies are specified.
 The dependencies are in the dockerfile, but should be duplicated in the metadata such that a person can in theory also run the source code on their own machine after installing the dependencies manually.

 #### During operational service